-- 3. Residential development at a density of more than four dwelling units per acre should require at a minimum, a private community wastewater system. - 4.
+- require at a minimum, a private community wastewater system. - 4.
 Residential development at a density higher than ten (10) dwelling units per acre should only be where such growth will not adversely affect surrounding land uses, and where appropriate services are available. - 5.
 Regulations to require Planned Unit Development review of any residential development over a minimum number of dwellings (for instance, exceeding twelve units) should be considered.